snyk-community/sdr-bootstrap-prepack/README.md

 Right after finishing cloning process, you'll see the workspace of the Stuctor with the home page of the project.

-#### Create List component
+#### Database entities and repositories

 It is time to get familiar with the source code of the project.
 If you look at the structure of files inside the project directory you'll find two folders `server` and `client`. `server` dir includes all Java source code, and we need to find the source code of database entities in it right now.

 Go to `server/src/main/java/com/changeme/repository` directory.
 Here you can see classes which describe database schema in terms of Spring Data entities and repositories.
 If you are not familiar with Spring Data, please read about this in [Reference Documentation](http://docs.spring.io/spring-data/jpa/docs/current/reference/html/).

 There are already four entities: `AccessLevel`, `Department`, `Person`, `UserProfile`.
-We are interested only in 3 of them, because `UserProfile` is used for authentication mechanism and should not be exposed as Data REST enpoint.
+We are interested only in 3 of them, because `UserProfile` entity is used in authentication mechanism and should not be exposed as Data REST enpoint.
+However, password field will not be shown in JSON even you expose `UserProfile` repository.

+All what we should know about entities on this stage is that entities have relations as they are a mapping of the database tables with the same relations.
+Spring Data and Spring Boot have all other things regarding database connections and transactions implemented and set up inside.

+Here a diagram of relations is:

+#### Create List component

 ### How it works